Here’s hoping there’s more roster moves to come from Mariners GM Jerry Dipoto

 That’s on top of the uncertainty over Felix Hernandez, who once was the unquestioned rock of the staff but is coming off a year filled with disturbing downward trends; Hisashi Iwakuma, who won 16 games last year but has a lot of mileage in an arm that will be 36 in April; and James Paxton, who still hasn’t put together a fully healthy and productive season.
 And they still need to determine their fifth starter.

 It’s a lot of things that have to go right, but the best way to prop up a problematic rotation is with a strong bullpen (a work in progress) and outstanding defense, which brings us back to Dyson.
-He’s a superior outfielder, and with him in left, Leonys Martin in center and Haniger, the frontrunner in right field, the Mariners will go get ‘em as well as anyone in the majors.
+He’s a superior outfielder, and with him in left, Leonys Martin in center and Haniger, the front-runner in right field, the Mariners will go get ’em as well as anyone in the majors.
 Perhaps to an extent not seen here since the Ichiro/Mike Cameron/Stan Javier days of the early 2000s.

 Dyson also adds a dynamic element of speed to the Mariners’ lineup, along with Segura.
-They combined for 63 stolen bases last year, and in the best-case scenario will cause disruption on the bases paths that can be exploited by the big boppers in the lineup.
+They combined for 63 stolen bases last year, and in the best-case scenario will cause disruption on the base paths that can be exploited by the big boppers in the lineup.

-On the downside, it’s an outfield bereft of power, which can be overcome because the Mariners get so much of it from the middle infield, third base, DH and potentially catcher.
+On the downside, it’s an outfield bereft of power, which can be overcome because the Mariners get so much of it from the middle infield, third base, DH and potentially at catcher.
 Haniger remains unproven, as does Ben Gamel and Guillermo Heredia (who will vie for the fourth outfield job) and Dan Vogelbach, who stands to get significant time at first.
 Their stats are all gaudy, but the step from minor-league phenom to major-league contributor is a huge one that an untold number of players have stumbled trying to make.

 It’s thus impossible to say the Mariners have made up the small gap that existed between them and the playoffs — three games separated Seattle and the two wild-card teams — let alone the nine games behind division-champion Texas.
 With Houston beefing up considerably this offseason, that 15-year Mariners playoff drought remains in danger of becoming 16.